 - Subdivisions with lots greater than 10 acres

-- New street creation or street renaming
+- Street creation or street renaming

-- Temporary addresses for Construction Trailers, Seasonal Stands, etc. A copy of the approved site plan showing the location drawn to scale is required to scale by the Prince William County Zoning Department for permitting purposes.
+- Temporary addresses for Construction Trailers, Seasonal Stands, etc. A copy of the approved site plan showing the location drawn to scale is required by the Prince William County Zoning Department for permitting purposes.

 - Unoccupied structures not tied to a specific parcel or owner.
 A copy of the plan identifying the location of the structure is required.

 - Commercial Tenant Spaces that are being subdivided.
 A copy of the tenant layout/site plan is required.